justinpakzad/discogs-plus/README.md

 Some ideas for this project:
   - Working on being able to implement some more advanced search features , maybe with N.L.P?
-  - Generate youtube playlists from discogs releases
+  - Generate youtube playlists from custom querys
   - Improved recommendation algorithm with deep learning